-The parallel k-means algorithm was applied to three above mentioned datasets of different sizes (n) and for different number of desired clusters (k).
-The purpose of these studies was to understand the performance and scalability of the algorithm for clustering increasingly large datasets and for increasing numbers of clusters.
-Figure 2 shows the scaling of the three datasets of increasing size for increasing numbers of clusters, k = 10, 25, 50, 100, 500 and 1000.
+The parallel k-means alorithm was applied to three above mentioned datasets of different sizes (n) and for different number of desired clusters (k).
+The purpose of these studies was to understand the performance and scalability of the algorithm for clustering of increasingly large datasets and for increasing number of clusters.
+Fig. 3 shows the scaling of the three datasets of increasing size for increasing number of clusters k = 10, 25, 50, 100, 500 and 1000.
 Good performance was achieved by the algorithm in terms of simulation time for all the datasets.
-Also, a significant improvement in the scaling was achieved by the use of the triangle inequality acceleration technique.
-As the required number of distance evaluation increases with the increase in the number of desired clusters, the improvement due to use of acceleration techniques increases significantly.
-Figure 3 shows the number of distance calculations required for the clustering with and without the use of triangle inequality acceleration.
-Simulations for results presented in Figures 2 and 3 were carried out using 1024 processing cores.
+Also, a significant improvement in the scaling was achieved by the use of triangular inequality based acceleration technique.
+As the required number of distance evaluation increases with the increase in the number of distance calculations required for the clustering with and without the use of triangular inequality based acceleration.
+Simulations for results presented in Fig. 2 and Fig. 3 were carried out using 1024 processing cores.